syntaxseed/templateseed/README.md

 <h1>Welcome, <?=name;?>!</h1>
 ```

 All standard PHP works within the template.
-Loops, conditionals, etc. Don't forget to escape output when applicable!
+Loops, conditionals, etc. Don't forget to escape output when applicable (you can use the $_ss() 'safe string' helper function)!

 ### Template Helpers

 A small set of helper functions and variables are also available from within your templates.
-These are defined simply for convenience and are accessible within a template.
+These are defined simply for convenience, prefixed with an underscore, and are accessible within a template.

-#### $tpl
+#### $_tpl

-The $tpl variable is available within the templates and it contains the calling TemplateSeed object.
+The $_tpl variable is available within the templates and it contains the calling TemplateSeed object.

 #### $_ss(string $str);